lguohan/OCP-Networking-Project-Community-Contributions/sai/doc/SAI-Proposal-13-Hash.md

 ![SAI hash design proposal](figures/sai_hash.png "Figure 1: SAI hash design proposal")

+In this proposal, we propose five major parts, switch attributes, hash object, UDF group object, UDF object, UDF match object.
+Their relationship is shown in the above figure.
+The overall goal is to compute hash value for different types of packets.

+### Switch Attributes ###

-The above figure shows the design of SAI hash.
-In the abstraction of SAI, every switch has a few global hash objects to handle different types of packets.
-The hash attributes of saiswitch are used to specify those hash objects.
-Saiswitch has two groups of hash attributes, an ECMP group and a LAG group.
+We propose a few attribtues for SAI switch to specify the hash object for different types of packets.
+Since there is only one SAI switch object, these hash objects can be treated as global hash handlers for different types of packets.
+There are two groups of hash objects, the ECMP group and the LAG group.

 For the ECMP group, it has the following attributes: